Engineering BEng Hons

 What will you study?

-Our flexible Engineering programme brings to life technologies like renewable energy, mechatronics and microwave accelerator science, along with other emerging technologies like micro and nano electronics, new materials and advanced sensor technology.
+Our flexible Engineering programme brings to life core subjects such as mechanics, thermodynamics and electrical/electronic systems, along with emerging technologies like renewable energy, new materials and advanced sensors.

 At Lancaster you will experience a new interactive way of learning.
 Practical and experimental classes offer you hands-on experience to complement your course's theory modules, while innovative design-build-test projects replace traditional lab sessions.

-All our undergraduate degrees start with a common first year, regardless of which discipline you choose, and include modules such as Strengths and Materials and Electrical and Electronics Fundamentals as well as Engineering Mathematics courses.
+All our undergraduate degrees start with a common first year, regardless of which discipline you choose, and include modules such as Strengths and Materials, and Electrical and Electronic Fundamentals as well as Engineering Mathematics courses.
 At the end of your first year, you can choose to specialise in a particular field of Engineering and choose from second year modules including Engineering Analysis and Instrumentation and Control.

-You will also decide whether to study overseas.
-If you take our Study Abroad variant, you'll spend the second year of your course studying at a partner university in North America or Australasia.
+You can also opt to study overseas.
+If you take our Study Abroad variant, you’ll spend the second year of your course studying at a partner university in North America or Australasia.
 This counts towards a full year of your academic study.

 Where could it take you?

 Many of our graduates go on to work with the companies we have strong links with, often starting on salaries in excess of £26,500 per annum.
 Recent Engineering graduates have embarked upon careers as electronic, mechanical, applications, design and nuclear systems engineers.

 As well as specific technical knowledge, your Engineering degree teaches you skills of logical analysis, communication, problem-solving and project management.
 They are used by our graduates for work in design, project engineering and management, research, contracts, sales and marketing and data analysis.
 Our graduates also choose to continue their studies to MSc and PhD level.